 Could you help by becoming our latest isurv expert and contributing to isurv?

 To learn more about becoming an isurv author and to find out how your specific expertise can add to isurv, contact us and ask to speak to a member of the Practitioner Products team for a confidential and no obligation discussion.

 Being an isurv author can count towards CPD

-- For more information about CPD see CPD requirements on the RICS website.
+For more information about CPD, see CPD requirements and obligations on the RICS website.